-Update: The Sonos Ray is official, and it costs $279.
-Read our hands-on Sonos Ray review for availability information and our first impressions.
+Update: The Sonos Ray is here.
+Read our full Sonos Ray review.

 And I have to admit I’m excited.
 I normally pontificate over the impressive utility of foldable phones or how the Samsung Galaxy S22 Ultra is a killer gaming phone, so getting pumped up about a simple black soundbar is an unusual feeling.
 But the Sonos Ray could justify my interest.